ovh/docs/pages/platform/public-cloud/order_pci_with_api/guide.en-gb.md

 Make sure to choose your appropriate OVHcloud API subsidiary.
 Take note of the cart number ("cartId") in the response; it will be required to identify this cart.

-Next you will need to add a Public Cloud project.
+Next you will need to add a Public Cloud project as an item.
 Use this call with your "cartId" to verify the service availability:

 > [!api]
 >